opennorth/opennorth.ca/README.md

 bundle exec jekyll serve -w # Run the built in jekyll server to view your changes.
 # Open a web browser and navigate to http://127.0.0.1:4000
 # View your changes.
-# Type 'ctrl' and 'c' at once to stop the server.
+# Type 'ctrl' and 'c' at the same time to stop the server.
 git add path/to/modified/file.md
 git add path/to/additional/edit.html # Multiple files may be commited at once git commit -m "Write commit message under 52 characters" # Excluding the -m extension will open a text editor where you can type a longer message.